-Technology stocks are higher this afternoon, with shares of
+Technology stocks were declining Tuesday, with shares of

 In other sector news,

 (+) PSMI, (+11.8%) Q1 revenue declines 11.4% from last year to

 $41.2 mln but beats Capital IQ consensus by $7.06 mln.
 Adjusted net

 loss of $0.24 per share was $0.02 wider than Street view.

 (-) ININ, (-18.6%) Non-GAAP net loss of $0.02 per share lags

 Wall Street estimates looking for $0.01 per share profit.
 Revenue